peteroupc/peteroupc.github.io/colorgen.md

 For background, see the [**sRGB proposal**](https://www.w3.org/Graphics/Color/sRGB), which recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

 The following methods convert colors between linear and encoded sRGB.
-(Note that the thresholds `0.0031308` and `0.4045` are those of IEC 61966-2-1, the official sRGB standard; the sRGB proposal has a different value for these thresholds.)
+(Note that the thresholds `0.0031308` and `0.4045` are those of IEC 61966-2-1, the official sRGB standard published by the International Electrotechnical Commission; the sRGB proposal has a different value for these thresholds.)

     // Convert a color component from encoded to linear sRGB
     // NOTE: This is not gamma decoding; it's similar to, but